straz/artificialtrust/_definitions/brakes.md

 In government and genomics, regulation is the opposite of unlimited acceleration.
 Regulation imposes limits; it is a kind of brake.

+Complex systems (e.g. societies and organisms) require regulation.
+When one component decides it wants to accellerate without limits the result is harm.

 Brakes make healthy, steady growth possible.
 {% endcapture %}

 {% assign leftmd = left | markdownify %}